stevenbryen/lambda-layers-sample/README.md

 ## Sample Lambda Layers Application

-This is a sample AWS Serverless Application Model (SAM) Application that scrapes the [AWS Technical Evangelists](https://aws.amazon.com/developer/community/evangelists/) site for headshots, and passes them to AWS Rkognition to detect faces and gather some attirbutes about the faces (Gender, MinAge, Max Age).
+This is a sample AWS Serverless Application Model (SAM) Application that scrapes the [AWS Technical Evangelists](https://aws.amazon.com/developer/community/evangelists/) site for headshots, and passes them to AWS Rkognition to detect faces and gather some attirbutes about the faces (Gender, MinAge, MaxAge).

 It contains a single Lambda Function that uses Beautiful Soup (BS4) and the LXML Parser to scrape the web page for `<img>` tags and then downloads the images to send to AWS Rekognition.